lbarman/prifi-experiments/README.md

 # PriFi Experimental Data & Plots

 This repository contains all raw data (and their derived plots) about experiments and benchmarks of [PriFi](https://github.com/dedis/prifi).
+The goal is to have reproducible plots from raw data.

-## Structure of this repo.
+## Structure of this repo

 Please ignore the root folder!
 It only contains a bunch of scripts used by the sub-folders.